Covered

 Govern

-Define the boundaries before anything goes live.
+Define the boundaries before changes are made.

 Outputs